Naturism: Controversy

-Naturism is usually promoted as not being sexual, but there are also resorts where social nudity is practised alongside exhibitionism, voyeurism, and other alternative lifestyles like swinging.
+Naturism is usually promoted as not being sexual, but there are resorts where social nudity is practised alongside exhibitionism, voyeurism, and other alternative lifestyles like swinging.
 Mainstream discourse around naturism sometimes conflates sexual and non-sexual variations, though family-oriented naturism organisations try to resist this stigma.
 Some naturist clubs have shifted to catering to swingers, and as a result may be expelled from mainstream naturist organizations, whilst some naturist villages, notably Cap d'Agde, have been successfully overtaken by swingers and "libertines".
+Others struggle with wanting to maintain a family image while being lax in behavior enforcements for fear of losing revenue and no longer being financially viable.
 Attempts have been made to legislate naturist activity, such as children's summer camps.

 Many films and published materials in the middle decades of the 20th century were presented as documentaries of the naturist lifestyle.
 In fact this was largely a pretext to exploit a loophole in censorship laws restricting the exhibition of nudity.
 Additionally, child pornography has been distributed under the guise of naturist media.
 Precisely defining the distinction has proved challenging for law enforcers, as it depends on the subjective question of whether the purpose of the production is sexual.
 Court cases attempting to differentiate naturist publications from pornography reach back almost a century.

 Africa

 South Africa

-Mpenjati beach in KwaZulu-Natal province of South Africa is a nude beach where clothes are not allowed.
+Mpenjati beach in KwaZulu-Natal province of South Africa has nude-beach status.